 Each Battlesnake will have its chosen move applied:

 A new body part is added to the board in the direction they moved.

-Each Battlesnake will have their last body part (their tail) removed from the board.
+Last body part (their tail) is removed from the board.

 Any Battlesnake that has found food will consume it:

 Additional body part placed on top of current tail (this will extend their visible length by one on the next turn).